harrycresswell/harry/content/writing/24-01-04-introducing-cucss/index.md

 This seems like a sensible approach.
 I don’t pretend to be an expert in CSS.
 It’s not an easy language to master and [Andy](https://andy-bell.co.uk/), [Trys](https://www.trysmudford.com/) and [James](https://www.hustlersquad.net/), the clever folk behind these projects, are far more knowledgable and experienced with the language than I’m sure I will ever be.
 So why try and come up with my own methodology when these fantastic tools already exist?

 I like to think of cu.css as a little bit more than a class-less CSS framework.
 Call it a low-class framework, if you will.
 Most the CSS in *cu* is applied to HTML elements, on a global level – just like with a class-less framework.
-But on top of that, you also have Utopia powering your space and type.
-And the concepts that CUBE CSS brings to the table – a handful of utility classes for dealing with common yet specific problems, blocks (otherwise known as components) and compositions (a.k.a layouts) to give you that little extra power.
+Then, on top of that you have Utopia powering your space and type and the concepts that CUBE CSS brings with it – a handful of utility classes for dealing with common yet specific problems, blocks (otherwise known as components) and compositions (a.k.a layouts) to give you that little extra power.

 You may find *cu.css* a good fit for your next project, if: